 La Manga del Mar Menor, Costa Calida

-This land is commonly referred to as La Manga Strip which has a length of 22 km and varying width of between 100 – 1200 metres.
-The Mar Menor lagoon was originally a bay allowing easy access to the Mediterranean Sea.
+La Manga del Mar Menor is usually shortened to La Manga Strip.
+This strip has a length of 22 km and a width of between 100 – 1200 metres.
+The Mar Menor lagoon started life as a bay allowing easy access to the Mediterranean Sea.
+Running adjacent to the strip are popular tourism areas such as Los Alcazares which often hosts an air show and San Javier.

-Over the course of time, the volcanic reefs at the North and South points of the Mar Menor gradually held back the sand, rocks and sea vegetation being dragged along by the Sea currents, this eventually formed La Manga strip as it appears today.
+Over the course of time, the volcanic reefs at the north and south points of the Mar Menor held back the sand.
+The Sea current dragged sand, rocks and sea vegetation into the bay.
+As a result, La Manga strip appears as it is today.

-One noticeable things when entering the Mar Menor is it’s distinct lack of waves and the calm water, this is because La Manga strip is keeping the waves from the Mediterranean Sea out.
+One noticeable thing when entering the Mar Menor is it’s distinct lack of waves and the calm water.
+This is because the strip of lands is keeping the waves from the Mediterranean Sea out.

-La Manga del Mar Menor experiences average yearly temperatures of 19.3 C and around 325 days of sunshine each year.
-In the Summer months of June, July and August there is very little rainfall, the average temperatures are between 25-35 C.
+La Manga del Mar Menor has an average yearly temperatures of 19.3 Celsius.
+This area also sees around 325 days of sunshine each year.
+In the summer months of June, July and August there is very little rainfall if any.
+The average temperature is between 25-35 Celsius during the warmer months.